CPS-TelU/AIoT-dmouv2025/README.md

 # NOTE

-for local development _ONLY_ using mosquitto as MQTT Broker
+For local development _ONLY_ using mosquitto as MQTT Broker

 # Software Structure